Affiliate links on Android Authority may earn us a commission. Learn more.

 - Designs and colorways: Not all phones have the same case options, and not all case options come in the same colorways.
 You’ll find the most options on the Plasma and Monarch lines, and iPhone cases offer more color options than Android cases.

-Best UAG case: Plasma
+Best overall UAG case: Plasma

 If you want a true UAG flagship case, the Plasma is your best bet.
-It’s one of the few models that seem to be available across the board, and it packs the best UAG has to offer.
+It’s one of the few models that seems to be available across the board, and it packs the best UAG has to offer.
 Thick TPU bumpers on the top and bottom offer superior protection if your phone takes a tumble.
 UAG also added a transparent three-layer polycarbonate back panel for protection against scrapes and scratches.
 Thick bezels protect the display and camera housing, and you can see the reinforced honeycomb pattern thanks to the clear finish.

 The UAG Monarch cranks the protection up to 11.
 At first glance, the Monarch looks similar to the Plasma, but it’s made with five layers of material rather than three.
 It makes for a slightly denser case, and the transparent back panel is gone in favor of a matte black version.
 The textured finish should help you to keep a solid grip on your phone.
 The UAG Monarch is one of the most widely available options from the case maker.